I. INTRODUCTION

 The fourth nonnegotiable thing that the people of a church should have is. . .

-1. A CONCERN EXPRESSED
+1. A CONCERN EXPRESSEDE.
+Spiritual Authority

 We are all victimized by an absolutely unholy society.
 I cringe when I think of the philosophical and immoral filth that our society creates.
 Peoples' minds are corrupted and drawn away from God as a result of that.
 That filth is like the drippings of a broken sewer.
 In fact, the sewer isn't just broken; it's completely shattered and letting loose a flood.
 For example, I have a problem with contemporary music not only because I don't like the style of it, but because the sexual innuedos of the words are so vile.
 I try to explain that to young people and many say, "You don't understand; you're old.
 What do you know?
-The words are all right; I take them the way I want. "
+The words are all right; I take them the way I want.
+"2.
+A COMMITMENT EXHORTED

 We have to draw lines when it comes to personal holiness and be careful what we expose ourselves and our children to.
 It is impossible to watch some of the films in movie theatres and read trash without paying a price.
 It is shocking what our society creates.
 I say to myself, "Where are we in our society?"
 I stay away from movies so that I don't have to be exposed to such worldliness.
 I sometimes wonder, "Is that the kind of stuff going through the confused, chaotic minds of kids that expose themselves to such trash?"
 Christians are called to live a pure life, and we can't compromise that.
 We should enforce a standard of purity among ourselves.